ardavast/nespad/README.md

 # nespad
 Nespad is an Arduino library that can be used to connect a NES gamepad to an Arduino.
+The timing is implemented as described here: [The NES Controller Handler](https://tresi.github.io/nes/).

 ### Example
 ```cpp